Social Contribution

 Building Infrastructure and Providing Basic Educational and Medical Support in Neighboring Business Regions

 PT.
-Mayangkara Tanaman Industri (MTI), a large-scale commercial afforestation project in Indonesia, views sustainable development of local communities as a vital managerial challenge, and thereby, undertaking community services that meet the needs of local residents in the areas through education, medicine and hygiene, infrastructure development, agriculture, and livelihood enhancement.
+Mayangkara Tanaman Industri (MTI), a large-scale commercial afforestation project in Indonesia, views sustainable development of local communities as a vital managerial challenge, and thereby, undertaking community services that meet the needs of local residents in the areas through education, medical care and sanitation, infrastructure development, agriculture, and livelihood enhancement.

 Creation of Employment Opportunities